Feedback and Bug Reporting

 5. What platforms are supported?

-Meazure runs on XP, Vista, and Windows 7.
+Meazure runs on Windows 10 all the way back to XP.
 Windows versions older than XP are not supported. [top]

 6. How do I donwload Meazure?